 A great youth sports organization also provides an environment where kids can learn the important values of as hard work, sportsmanship and teamwork.

-While there are many quality youth programs under the USA Hockey umbrella, there are a number of associations that striving to provide all of USA Hockey’s recommended programing to the best of their ability.
-This video highlights one such program.
+While there are many quality youth programs under the USA Hockey umbrella, there are a number of associations that striving to provide all of USA Hockey’s recommended programing.
+These are USA Hockey Model Associations.
+To see a list of these clubs, click here.